spiral-project/daybed/docs/source/fieldtypes.rst

 The annotation type is not really a field because the record has no trace of it.
-It can be use to add a description between fields.
+It can be used to add a description between fields.

-As for the group type, it has no incidence on the definition, it can save information to be displayed in between fields when adding a record.
+Like the ``group`` field type, it can help to build the form layout.

 For instance: